2024 Scholarships - Wood County | CampusReel

 2024 Wood County Scholarships

 Wood County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 43% of Wood County residents in West Virginia over the age of 25 have graduated with a professional degree - 22% have completed high school.
+Despite high costs, 32% of Wood County residents in Wisconsin over the age of 25 have graduated with a professional degree - 19% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Wood County residents in West Virginia will continue to need help paying for college.
-2,302 men and 2,162 women are enrolled in grades 9-12 while 1,143 men 2,095 women are currently undergraduates in college.
+It’s clear that Wood County residents in Wisconsin will continue to need help paying for college.
+2,304 men and 1,932 women are enrolled in grades 9-12 while 1,163 men 1,632 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Wood County residents and can help pay for school in a variety of ways.
 Wood County scholarships, whether they are exclusively available to Wood County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Wood County residents.

 How much total award money and scholarships are available for Wood County residents?